MattTheTekie/extras/README.md

 · 📄 Website Templates.
 · 🛍 Extensions: New Tab Redirect, Hotkey URL.
 · 🎨 Themes for Firefox, Geany IDE.
-· 🎮 JavaScript Games: Typing Speed, Snake, Memory Symbol, Tic Tac Toe.
+· 🎮 JavaScript Games: Snake, Memory Symbol, Tic Tac Toe.
-· ⌨️ Typing Speed.
+· ⌨️ Typing Speed (WPM).
 · 📝 Todo List.
 · 🦝 Photo, Art, etc ...
 · ⚪ Some copyright and other license in about page on website.